-How to Get to Mount Fuji
+How To Get To Mount Fuji

 Located around 2.5 hours to the west of Tokyo, Mount Fuji is approachable from many directions and using different methods of transport.
 The following page provides information to reaching the area around Fuji – and Mount Fuji itself using local bus services from the nearest stations – primarily using the train network.
 On this page you will find the following information:

 It should be noted that express bus services operate between several major cities including Tokyo, Kyoto, Osaka and others – a good option for visitors with limited time and needing to make the journey directly to Fuji.
 For others, doing so by train allows allows a visit to the mountain to be combined with some of the region’s many attractions.

-For visitors wanting to explore the region in the comfort and convenience of their own vehicle, we can arrange private charters to any destination in Central Japan including Mount Fuji – a great option for families and groups wanting to avoid the hassle of public transport.
+For visitors wanting to explore Central Japan in the comfort and convenience of their own vehicle, we can arrange private charters to any regional destination – a great option for families and groups wanting to avoid the hassle of public transport.
 For further information, see ‘Book With Us!
 Nagano’s No.1 Tour & Charter Operator’ below.
 We hope the following information assists with planning your visit to Mount Fuji:

 A convenient stop on the Chuo Main Line running from Shinjuku Station in Tokyo to Matsumoto Station, Otsuki Station is the terminus of the Fujikyu Railway Line that runs to stations nearby Mount Fuji including Mt Fuji (Fujisan) Station and Kawaguchiko Station.
 Most visitors coming to and from Fuji by train will do so via Otsuki.
 All services on the line stop at both Mt Fuji (Fujisan) Station – 35 to 55 minutes / JPY1040 to JPY1640 – and Kawaguchiko Station 45 to 65 minutes / JPY1170 to JPY1770.

 Reaching Mount Fuji from Tokyo is straightforward, most easily done via Shinjuku Station.
 Running on the Fujikyu Railway Line, the Limited Express Fuji Excursion runs direct from Shinjuku to stations including Otsuki, Mt Fuji and Kawaguchiko – taking around 115 minutes / JPY4130 to make the journey.